-The provision for end of service benefits for non-Omani employees is made in accordance with the requirements of the Oman Labour Law of 2003.
-Employees are entitled to end of service benefits calculated at the rate of 15 days basic salary for each of the first three years of continuous service and at a rate of 30 days basic salary for each year of continuous service following the first three years.
+The provision for end of service benefits for non-Omani employees is made in accordance with the requirements of the Oman Labour Law of 2023, as amended.
+Employees are entitled to end of service benefits calculated at the rate of 30 days basic salary for each year of continuous service.
 This is an unfunded defined benefits retirement plan.
 Accrued non-Omani staff terminal benefits are payable on termination of employment.